swflynn/N-DOF/quasi_src/scripts/MC_integration/README.md

 `r(m,n)`: real, array containing the set of sobol numbers for integration.

 `q(m,n)`: real, array containing the set of sobol numbers scaled for your bounds.

-## User Inputs:
-The user should choose values for the following: d, Vmax, Nsobol, and skip, also set your convergence output interval.